xtina-starr/exchange/README.md

 ```
 3) copy file above to your local update Metaphysics under `src/data` and make a PR to Metaphysics with this change.

-There is a guide on how to add operations to Metaphysics [here](https://gist.github.com/sepans/56e13c4084dcdd38fd64812d61b89bdb)
+There is a guide on how to add exchange operations to Metaphysics [here](https://github.com/artsy/metaphysics/blob/master/docs/create_exchange_operations.md)

 ## Talking to Exchange 🤑